-You should routinely check your current practice information by going to www.arkansasbluecross.com and select FIND A DOCTOR OR HOSPITAL on the left near the bottom of the page.
-If your information is not correct and updates are needed, please provide the correct information as soon as possible by completing the Provider Change of Data Form located at https://www.arkansasbluecross.com/providers/resource-center/provider-forms.
+You should routinely check your current practice information by going to arkbluecross.com and select FIND CARE near the center of the page.
+If your information is not correct and updates are needed, please provide the correct information as soon as possible by completing the Provider Change of Data Form.